 Acorn squash is part of the winter squash and gourd family.
 These types of squash have hard skins and seeds which should not be eaten.
 Acron squash is best when cooked.
 You can bake, steam, or sauté it!

 You'll likely only find acorn squash October - March when it's in peak season.
-Try pairing sausage, walnuts, kale, Brussel sprouts, or even maple syrup and brown sugar with your acorn squash!
+Try pairing sausage, walnuts, kale, Brussels sprouts, or even maple syrup and brown sugar with your acorn squash!

 4. Agave syrup